enewe101/cluster-func/README.md

 ## Arguments iterable
-The main usecase imagined is one where the arguments iterable yields either single bare arguments, or lists of positional arguments that should be used to invoke the target function.
-Of course, the python language provides a very flexible way of calling functions, allowing you to mix positional arguments and keyword arguments.
+The main usecase imagined is one where the arguments iterable yields either single bare arguments, or tuples of positional arguments.
+Of course, the Python language provides a very flexible way of calling functions, allowing you to mix positional arguments and keyword arguments.
 If you need that flexibility, then set up your iterator to yield `cluster_func.Arguments` objects.
-This class acts as a proxy, so that when you can call it in exactly the way that you would like to call your target function.
+This class acts as a proxy, and will be used to call your target function in exactly the way you called the `Arguments` constructor.

 Here is the `Arguments` class in action:
 ```python